repoze/repoze.zodbconn/docs/narr.rst

 The parameters for the ZODB connector are:

-uri
+zodb_uri
   The ZODB URI or URIs.
-Separate URIs with whitespace. key
+Separate URIs with whitespace.
+This can be either a local or global configuration parameter. connection_key
   The key to put in the WSGI environment.
 Defaults to ``repoze.zodbconn.connection``.